Table of Contents

 Avg.
 Cost Per Year

-The Firelands Regional centre college of Nursing is among the top nursing schools in Ohio.
-We hope that you like what you study our college and that it becomes your selection for high-quality nursing education.
+The Firelands Regional Center College of Nursing is among the top nursing schools in Ohio.
+We hope that you like what you study at our college and that it becomes your selection for high-quality nursing education.

 Official Website